Alessio Guglielmi's Research and Teaching / Deep Inference / Deep Inference in One Minute

 We call 'shallow inference' the methodology behind the traditional formalisms of proof theory: Hilbert-Frege systems, natural deduction, sequent calculus, etc. In all these formalisms, inference rules can only be applied at the root of formulae (or sequents, or other structures).
 This rigidly constrains deduction, and a great deal of readily available information in formulae is not used.

-In deep-inference formalisms, like the calculus of structures, inference rules can be applied anywhere.
+As a consequence, in deep-inference formalisms, like the calculus of structures or open deduction, inference rules can be applied anywhere.
 This way, all the information is available to deduction.

 Above there's the sequent-calculus inference